Wisconsin Nursing License Renewal: 3 Steps

 - Have current national certification or Continuous Competency Assessment (CCA).

-For NAs, there are no continuing education requirements, but you’ll need to have worked for at least eight hours in the past two years under the supervision of an RN or LPN to renew your certification.
-Keep in mind that the work must be done in a regulated setting, and private duty assignments will not meet the eight-hour requirement.
+CNAs: You don’t have continuing education requirements, but to renew your certification, you must have worked at least eight hours in the past two years under the supervision of an RN or LPN.
+The work must be in a regulated setting, as private duty assignments do not count.
+If you haven’t met the minimum work requirement, you’ll need to retake both the skills and written tests.
+Wisconsin does not require retraining if you lose federal eligibility.

 Step 3: File Your Wisconsin Nursing License Renewal Online